rsergio07/distributed-resilience-demo/RUNBOOK_INTELLIGENT_FAILOVER.md

   }]}}}}'
 ```

-I watch the pods crash:
+Watch the pods fail:

 ```bash
 kubectl -n mcp-failover-clean get pods -w
 ```

-Then I alert the agent in the UI:
+Then I alert the agent:

 ```
 Blue deployment pods are crashing.
 Please investigate and take corrective action.
 ```

-The agent **immediately detects the crash, reasons about the impact, and initiates a failover to green** - all while explaining its actions.
-This is what intelligent operational partnership looks like.
+The agent detects the crash, reasons about the service impact, and automatically fails over to green.
+It provides a clear explanation of its decision and confirms the outcome.

 ---

+### Summary of Scenarios

+Across these scenarios, the agent demonstrates progressively higher intelligence:

+* **Latency scenario**: Guided failover with human confirmation.
+* **Service-level scenario**: Awareness beyond pod health, acting on service availability.
+* **Crash scenario**: Autonomous self-healing with explanatory reasoning.

+This progression highlights the shift from **reactive automation** to **intelligent operational partnerships** where AI enhances resilience while keeping humans in control of strategy and oversight.

+---

-## 11. Summarize the Differences
+## Summarize the Differences

 At this stage I step back and compare the two approaches side by side: